position Head Coach

 Rohlik’s first season at the helm of the Buckeyes (2013-14) also marked the first year of men’s hockey as an official Big Ten Conference sport.
 He led the team to a spot in the inaugural Big Ten Tournament championship game, with an overtime win in the quarterfinals vs. Michigan State and an upset of No. 1-ranked and top seed Minnesota in the semifinals before an overtime defeat in the final.
 The squad was 18-14-5 overall in 2013-14 (6-9-5-4 in B1G play).
 In his second year, the Buckeyes (14-19-3, 8-11-1-1 B1G) ended the season strong, going 7-4-1 in the last 12 games, and reached the conference tournament semifinals.
 The 2015-16 Buckeyes (14-18-4) were 8-8-4 in Big Ten play, advanced to the B1G tourney semifinals and closed out the year undefeated in eight of their last nine games, ranking in the Top 10 in the NCAA in scoring offense on the year.

-Rohlik joined the Ohio State program in 2010 after 10 seasons on the coaching staff at Minnesota Duluth (2001-10) where the squad advanced to two NCAA Tournaments, including a Frozen Four appearance in 2004, and won the 2009 WCHA playoff title.
-He was part of the staff that put together the roster of the Bulldogs’ 2010 NCAA Championship squad.
+Rohlik joined the Ohio State program as associate head coach in 2010 after 10 seasons on the coaching staff at Minnesota Duluth (2001-10) where the squad advanced to two NCAA Tournaments, including a Frozen Four appearance in 2004, and won the 2009 WCHA playoff title.
+He was part of the staff that put together the roster of the Bulldogs’ 2011 NCAA Championship squad.

 Rohlik coached three seasons at Nebraska-Omaha, joining the program for its inaugural campaign in 1997-98.
 In the team’s first campaign as a member of the CCHA (its third year as a Division I team), the squad advanced to the 2000 CCHA Tournament final.